 As mentioned, this equation refers to the the radial 1D MTF of a circularly symmetric function, so the relative 2D MTF plot can be obtained by simply rotating this slice through 360 degrees.

 Spherical Aberrations Next.

 1. See this Berkeley paper for the FT of a uniform disk.

 2. The Frequency Response of a Defocused Optical System, H.H.
 Hopkins, Proceedings of the Royal Society, 19 July 1955.

-3. The spatial frequency s used in Hopkins’ paper is actually twice that used in this version of the formula, which was obtained from this Joseph Campbell paper, Equation 117.
+3. The spatial frequency s used in Hopkins’ original paper is actually twice that used in this version of the formula, which was obtained from an excellent Jeff Conrad paper, Equation 117.

 4. The Matlab/Octave scripts used to generate these plots can be downloaded from here.